AliceRoselia/Nebula.jl/README.md

 ### Contributions
 There are many ways to contribute to this, including, but not limited to.

-* Implement logics.
+* Implementing logics.
-* Refactor codes to make them more general-purpose.
+* Refactoring codes to make them more general-purpose.
-* Provide new test cases and/or benchmarks.
+* Providing new test cases and/or benchmarks.
+* Providing documentations and/or tutorials.
 * Using the library and providing HONEST feedback.
-* Make request for features to shape the greed.
+* Making request for features.
-* Make suggestions, advices, etc in one's own domain of expertise.
+* Making suggestions, advices, etc in one's domain of expertise.